dhellmann/pymotw-3/source/pdb/index.rst

 Saving Configuration Settings
 =============================

-Debugging a program involves a lot of repetition; running the code, observing the output, adjusting the code or inputs, and running it again.  :mod:`pdb` attempts to cut down on the amount of repetition needed to control the debugging experience, to let you concentrate on
+Debugging a program involves a lot of repetition: running the code, observing the output, adjusting the code or inputs, and running it again.  :mod:`pdb` attempts to cut down on the amount of repetition needed to control the debugging experience, to let you concentrate on